xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2018-03-31-arm-none-eabi-gcc-v6-3-1-1-1-released.md

 The Windows binaries were built with mingw-w64, and run on any reasonably recent **i686** and **x86_64** Windows machines.

-Instructions on how to install the binaries are available in the [How to install the ARM toolchain?]({{ site.baseurl }}/dev-tools/arm-none-eabi-gcc/install/) page.
+Instructions on how to install the binaries are available in the separate [How to install the ARM toolchain?]({{ site.baseurl }}/dev-tools/arm-none-eabi-gcc/install/) page.

 The toolchain is also available as an [xPack](https://www.npmjs.com/package/@gnu-mcu-eclipse/arm-none-eabi-gcc) and can be conveniently installed with [`xpm`](https://www.npmjs.com/package/xpm):